AndreLeEEEEE/Auto232/README.md

 and analyze the log file and then send that data to the html page.
 Finally, I could drop the html page entirely and use only python.
 This would mean the uptime ratio has to be printed out via tkinter because I refuse to print onto command prompt.

+Update 7/20/2021: The hardware has been changed to utilize an optical sensor instead of a ferrous detector.
+This modification was made due to the conveyor chain's side-to-side movements that would bump into the ferrous sensor.
+With an optical sensor, the hardware can be placed further from the chain.
+Supposedly, this change won't interfere with the program, leaving little to no refactoring necessary.
+The optical sensor should be swapped in by tomorrow or next Thursday.